-Associate Teaching Librarians receive three-year contracts.
+Associate Teaching Librarians receive contracts of up to five years.
 Any time after the completion of eight years of employment as a librarian or professional equivalent, the Associate Teaching Librarian may begin the process of promotion to the rank of Teaching Librarian.
 Promotion beyond the Associate Teaching Librarian level is not required.